rajanarahul93/To-Do-List-App/readme.md

 # To-Do List App

-This is a simple To-Do List web application where users can add and manage their tasks.
+This simple To-Do List web application allows users to add and manage their tasks.

 ## Features